kainwei/zeppelin_spark_on_kubernete/README.md

 You can see that Kubernetes is running one instance of Zeppelin, one Spark master and three Spark workers.

-## Step Two: Set up the Secure Proxy to Zeppelin
+## Step Two: Set up the Zeppelin Http Port To Node
-Next you’ll set up a secure proxy from your local machine to Zeppelin, so you can access the Zeppelin instance running in the cluster from your machine.
+Next you’ll set up a Http port mapping from your local machine to Zeppelin, so you can access the Zeppelin instance running in the cluster from your machine.
 (Note: You’ll need to change this command to the actual Zeppelin pod that was created on your cluster.)
 ```sh
 $ kubectl port-forward zeppelin-controller-slfx6 80:8080 --address 0.0.0.0
 ```
-This establishes a secure link to the Kubernetes cluster and pod ```(zeppelin-controller-slfx6)``` and then forwards the port in question (8080) to local port 80, which will allow you to use Zeppelin safely.
+This establishes a port mapping to the Kubernetes cluster and pod ```(zeppelin-controller-slfx6)``` and then forwards the port in pod (8080) to local port 80, which will allow you to use Zeppelin by your machine/node's ip.

 ### Try Zeppelin With Spark